espressomd/espresso/doc/sphinx/electrostatics.rst

 set to zero which introduces a step in energy.
 Therefore, it introduces fluctuations in energy.

-For :math:`\kappa = 0`, this corresponds to the plain coulomb potential.
+For :math:`\kappa = 0`, this corresponds to the plain Coulomb potential.

 .. _Dielectric interfaces with the ICC algorithm: